Union League Club of Chicago: History

-The Club is one of The Top 100 Platinum City Clubs of the World for 2020/2021.
+The Club was one of The Top 100 Platinum City Clubs of the World for 2020/2021.

 Building

 Clubhouse

 The Club's first clubhouse was designed by William Le Baron Jenney.
 The current clubhouse, built on the same site as the first, was designed by Mundie & Jensen.
 The building houses meeting rooms, overnight guest rooms, 5 dining areas, a swimming pool and workout facilities.

 Art Collection

 The Club’s art collection is extensive prompting the Chicago Tribune to call the Club “The other art institute in Chicago” The same article discusses the depth of the collection in historic and contemporary Chicago artists.

 The George N Leighton Library

 According to the Club's website, the Library and Archives are one of the oldest amenities of the Club.
 The Library was renamed in 2019 to honor long-time member and jurist, George N. Leighton.
 The Club is a Partner Organization with the Chicago Collections in order to share its archives more broadly.